ramchaithanya/SelfDrivingCar/CarND-Behavioral-Cloning-P3-master/WriteUp.md

 #### Model Achitecture
 I have used the model provided by NVIDIA .I did a slight modification to NVIDIA model i.e i have modified the model to take 64*64 instead of 66*200.Further model details has been mentioned below.

-[Nvidia Paper]:(https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) "NVIDIA Paper"
+[Nvidia Paper]:[(https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) "NVIDIA Paper"]

-[NVIDIA Model]: ./ExampleImages/NVIDIA.jpeg "NVIDIA Model"
+[NVIDIA Model]: [./ExampleImages/NVIDIA.jpeg "NVIDIA Model"]

 #### Data Augmentation ideas

 I have read the below article and came to understanding how to augment my data

-[Data Augmentation]: (https://junshengfu.github.io/driving-behavioral-cloning/) "Behaviora Cloning Article"
+[Data Augmentation]: [(https://junshengfu.github.io/driving-behavioral-cloning/) "Behavior Cloning Article"]

 #### 2. Attempts to reduce overfitting in the model